History of a City: Florence, Italy

 The Renaissance period & Florence

 Power returned to the popolo grasso by the end of the 14th century.
 A restricted group of the merchant class ruled for around 40 years, headed by the Albizi family.
 But the excluded middle class opposed the oligarchy.
-They organised under Giovanni de’ Medici, a rich and powerful businessman, whose bank had become one of the most successful investment houses in Europe.
+They organised under Giovanni de’ Medici, a rich and powerful businessman, whose bank had become one of the most successful investment houses in Europe and so the Florentine renaissance period was born.
 Giovanni’s son, Cosimo, became the Lord of Florence.
 The Albizi family had him exiled, but underestimated the level of support for the Medici.
 Cosimo returned within the year, and the Albizi were expelled.

 –> Funny fact: